spitakiss/hw2/README.md

 	4) Docker issues - lost internet within docker due to some ip binding to vm or local routing issues( I guess this falls under lost internet, but I am talking more if docker is the cause rather then ISP)

+	A) Check to make sure the Docker image was not created with special flags such as "--internal" that block access to the internet

+	B) According to this website (https://scene-si.org/2016/04/09/debugging-docker-network-connectivity/), network connectivity issues may be resolved by running the following command: service docker restart